-- 29.1 Employees may request a leave of absence, without pay, in accordance with the City's Leave of Absence Procedure(s), in writing to their respective department heads upon the exhaustion of their accumulated paid leave time.
-These requests may be approved as follows: - 29.1.1 By the department head for a time not exceeding twenty-four (24) working hours. - 29.1.2 By the City Manager's Office for any time exceeding twenty-four (24) working hours. - 29.1.3 As required by state or federal law. - 29.2 If the continuous period of absence is confined within one (1) calendar month and is less than the full calendar month, insurance benefits shall be continued by the City.
+- 29.1 Employees may request a leave of absence, without pay, in accordance with the City's Leave of Absence Procedure(s) (available here: https://inet.srcity.org/policy/PENDING Admin Policies/Leave%20of%20Absence%20Pr ocedure%20revised%20082013.pdf?Web=1), in writing to their respective department heads upon the exhaustion of their accumulated paid leave time.
+These requests may be approved as follows: - 29.1.1 By the department head for a time not exceeding three (3) working days. - 29.1.2 By the City Manager's Office for any time exceeding three (3) working days. - 29.1.3 As required by state or federal law. - 29.2 If the continuous period of absence is confined within one (1) calendar month and is less than the full calendar month, insurance benefits shall be continued by the City.
 In all other instances, the employee shall make arrangements to prepay the appropriate monthly premiums if insurance benefit coverage is to continue unless otherwise required by law.